disforw/inverse/README.md

 # Inverse Switch
-Create an inverse switch from a Home Assistant switch entity.
+Create an inverse switch from a Home Assistant switch entity using the UI.

 This custom integration will add a helper option called "Inverse Switch" which will allow you to select an existing switch and create a new entity